apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 Identity provider metadata, certificates and keys can also be defined on a per-service basis to override the global defaults.
-Metadata documents that would be applicable to a service definition need to adjust the `appliesTo` field in the metadata document to carry the service definition's name and numeric identifier using the `[service-name]-[service-identifier]` format.
+Metadata documents that would be applicable to a service definition need to adjust the `appliesTo` field in the metadata document to carry the service definition's name and numeric identifier using the `[service-name]-[service-numeric-identifier]` format.

 ## JPA

 Metadata documents may also be stored in and fetched from a relational database instance.
 This may specially be used to avoid copying metadata files across CAS nodes in a cluster, particularly where one needs to deal with more than a few bilateral SAML integrations.
 Metadata documents are stored in and fetched from a single pre-defined table  (i.e. `SamlMetadataDocument`) whose connection information is taught to CAS via settings and is automatically generated.
 The outline of the table is as follows:

 | Field        | Description
 |--------------|---------------------------------------------------